dustywhite7/pythonMikkeli/courseSlides/6 - Plotting.md

 px.scatter(data, x='Length1', y='Weight',
     title = "Fish Length vs Weight", # update the title of the figure labels = { # dictionary for axis labels
-        'x' : 'Fish Length', # key should match original label 'y' : "Fish Weight" # value should be new label value })
+        'Length1' : 'Fish Length', # key should match original label 'Weight' : "Fish Weight" # value should be new label value })
 ```